This page is the canonical reference for the kognyt_sf_* tool catalog.

 Product differences

-- Kognyt MCP exposes the six platform-knowledge tools only.
-It does not connect to a Salesforce org.
+- Kognyt MCP is the standalone MCP server.
+It exposes six focused platform-knowledge tools and does not connect to a Salesforce org.

 Availability matrix